 Eric is a member of the American College of Real Estate Lawyers (ACREL) and has held regional and national positions with real estate organizations.
 Eric was recently named “Lawyer of the Year” for Philadelphia Real Estate Law by The Best Lawyers in America (2016) and has been recognized by Chambers USA: America’s Leading Lawyers for Business and Best Lawyers since 2003.
 In 2014, The Philadelphia Business Journal honored Eric as one Philadelphia’s most influential real estate lawyers.

-Representing American Campus Communities (NYSE:ACC) in long-term ground lease transactions on college and university campuses in multiple states for the development of student residence and mixed use projects.
+American Campus Communities (NYSE:ACC) in long-term ground lease transactions on college and university campuses in multiple states for the development of student residence and mixed use projects.

-Represented American Campus Communities (NYSE: ACC) in the negotiation and execution of two 75-year ground leases, and design construction and management contracts, for a multi-phase student housing project at the Walt Disney World Resort®, in Orlando, Florida, capable of accommodating almost 10,500 student interns.
+American Campus Communities (NYSE: ACC) in the negotiation and execution of two 75-year ground leases, and design construction and management contracts, for a multi-phase student housing project at the Walt Disney World Resort®, in Orlando, Florida, capable of accommodating almost 10,500 student interns.

-Represented Hamilton Lane (NASDAQ: HLNE) in the leasing of its new 130,000 sf headquarters office at Seven Tower Bridge, a new $112 million, 260,000-square-foot office building to be constructed near the banks of the Schuylkill River in Conshohocken, Pennsylvania, a key suburban office market west of Philadelphia.
+Hamilton Lane (NASDAQ: HLNE) in the leasing of its new 130,000 sf headquarters office at Seven Tower Bridge, a new $112 million, 260,000-square-foot office building to be constructed near the banks of the Schuylkill River in Conshohocken, Pennsylvania, a key suburban office market west of Philadelphia.

-Represented Iovance Biotherapeutics (NASDAQ: IOVA) in the negotiation of a lease agreement to build an approximately 136,000 square foot commercial-scale facility to support US production of tumor infiltrating Lymphocyte cell therapy products in Philadelphia at the Navy Yard, a dynamic urban development.
+Iovance Biotherapeutics (NASDAQ: IOVA) in the negotiation of a lease agreement to build an approximately 136,000 square foot commercial-scale facility to support US production of tumor infiltrating Lymphocyte cell therapy products in Philadelphia at the Navy Yard, a dynamic urban development.

-Represented Incyte Corporation (NASDAQ: INCY) in the negotiation of its new 190,000 square foot headquarters lease in New Castle County, Delaware involving the repurposing of an architecturally significant structure that now houses research and development, laboratory, offices, and 500+ employees.
+Incyte Corporation (NASDAQ: INCY) in the negotiation of its new 190,000 square foot headquarters lease in New Castle County, Delaware involving the repurposing of an architecturally significant structure that now houses research and development, laboratory, offices, and 500+ employees.

-Represented Brandywine Realty Trust (NYSE: BDN) in its acquisition of a five acre parcel in the University City submarket of Philadelphia, Pennsylvania, including the 862,629 sf historic 30th Street Main Post Office Building, a new long term lease to the General Services Administration, and the ground leasing of three adjacent sites for office, hotel, residential, and structured garage development in the project known as Cira South.
+Brandywine Realty Trust (NYSE: BDN) in its acquisition of a five acre parcel in the University City submarket of Philadelphia, Pennsylvania, including the 862,629 sf historic 30th Street Main Post Office Building, a new long term lease to the General Services Administration, and the ground leasing of three adjacent sites for office, hotel, residential, and structured garage development in the project known as Cira South.

-Represented a pension plan in the sale of land and negotiation of a 99-year ground lease of the Hall of States building in Washington, D.C., which generated cash proceeds of approximately $160 million for our client.
+A pension plan in the sale of land and negotiation of a 99-year ground lease of the Hall of States building in Washington, D.C., which generated cash proceeds of approximately $160 million for our client.

-Represented Drexel University in completing a long-term ground lease development deal with a publicly-traded student housing REIT for the development of a new 1,300 bed, 580,000 square foot student housing facility with a new dining hall and retail components on the university's urban campus.
+Drexel University in completing a long-term ground lease development deal with a publicly-traded student housing REIT for the development of a new 1,300 bed, 580,000 square foot student housing facility with a new dining hall and retail components on the university's urban campus.
 Mr. Stern simultaneously represented the university in its acquisition of long-term control of a second 452,000 square-foot student housing facility located nearby.

-Represented a publicly-traded provider of real estate and relocation services in its lease of a new, 270,000 square-foot, LEED Silver Certified corporate headquarters facility in New Jersey.
+A publicly-traded provider of real estate and relocation services in its lease of a new, 270,000 square-foot, LEED Silver Certified corporate headquarters facility in New Jersey.

-Represented a global private equity fund in a series of transactions relating to a 53-story, 1 million square foot trophy office building in Philadelphia, Pennsylvania.
+A global private equity fund in a series of transactions relating to a 53-story, 1 million square foot trophy office building in Philadelphia, Pennsylvania.

-Represented a publicly-traded REIT in sale-leaseback and financing of 388 properties in 19 states aggregating approximately 14.9 million square feet in two portfolio transactions for an aggregate purchase price of $1.05 billion.
+A publicly-traded REIT in sale-leaseback and financing of 388 properties in 19 states aggregating approximately 14.9 million square feet in two portfolio transactions for an aggregate purchase price of $1.05 billion.

-Represented a publicly-traded REIT in acquisition of Boston, Massachusetts trophy office tower 1,050,000 square-foot office tower and parking garage for $705 million.
+A publicly-traded REIT in acquisition of Boston, Massachusetts trophy office tower 1,050,000 square-foot office tower and parking garage for $705 million.

 Boston College Law School, 1981, J.D., With Honors